Analysis | Why is Ukraine coming up so much in American politics?

 Ukraine keeps popping up in American politics for two reasons, say a number of foreign policy experts:

-- It’s a proxy battle between Russia and the West
+- It’s a proxy battle between Russia and the West.

-- The United States tends to not prioritize this — until it has to, and by then it’s become a big issue
+- The United States tends to not prioritize this — until it has to, and by then it has become a big issue.

 Here’s more about why it feels like everyone is suddenly talking about Ukraine.